Your stressful life may be causing you to be hurting your partner.

-Do you frequently find yourself angry all the time, upset, or just stressed out and saying hurtful things to your partner?
+Do you frequently find yourself angry, upset, or just stressed out and saying hurtful things to your partner?
 Things that are meant to wound and can't be taken back later, no matter how much you regret them?
+If so, you probably wonder what’s really going on with you.

+Being angry so frequently would suggest that you could use a personal check-in session and some self-reflection time.
 There are many external factors in today's world that could certainly influence your mood, as well as your attention to your health and wellness.
 This includes exercise, sleep, and nutrition habits.

+In addition, try taking a break.
 Before you say something that will hurt your partner, press pause.
 There is power in pausing as it breaks the pattern of reacting from emotion and allows you to respond from logic instead.

-If you're angry all the time however, your emotions are controlling your actions, and typically will hurt others — especially those you love most.
+If you're angry all the time, however, your emotions are controlling your actions and typically will hurt others — especially those you love most.

-To calm down, begin with the pause by closing your eyes.
+To calm down, begin with a pause by closing your eyes.
 Watch an angry scene in your life like a movie, and notice exactly what you're doing.
 What do you look like?
 Your posture?
 Your facial features?

 Next, focus on what the scene sounds like.
 What is your volume?
 Loud or soft?
 Your tone?
 Sarcastic or critical?
 Defensive or judgmental?